chef/chef-workstation/www/content/workstation/upgrade_labs.md

 ### Copy Data Bags

-If data bags are used on your Chef Infra Server, you will need to download the `data_bags` directory in your repository.
+If your Chef Infra Server uses data bags, you will need to download the `data_bags` directory into your chef repo with the `chef exec knife download data_bags` command.
-Note that this command does not support embedded keys in credentials files.
+This command does not support embedded keys in credentials files.
 If you use embedded keys, move the key to a key file.

 ```
 cd node-node-01-repo